karthikrajkumar/tracing/sample-fastapi-app/README.md

 The API will be available at http://localhost:8000.

-### With Auto-Instrumentation
+### With Auto-Instrumentation (Dynatrace-like Approach)

-To run the application with the FastAPI Auto-Instrumentation Agent:
+This application can be run with the FastAPI Auto-Instrumentation Agent, which works similarly to Dynatrace's OneAgent by automatically instrumenting the application without requiring any code changes:

 ```bash
 # Make sure Jaeger is running